HongyeGuo/individual_bidding_cluster/README.md

 ### Use Guides
 The main code is named as 'demo.py', which uses several functions to cluster raw bidding data as typical patterns.
-The raw bidding data are stored in 'data' folder.
+The raw bidding data are stored in './data/Bid' folder.
 Here has been several example files in this folder.
-The output of the algorithm, which is the clustering results, will be stored in "result" folder.
+The output of the algorithm, which is the clustering results, will be stored in "./data/Cluster" folder.

 ### Applications
 The code can be used for academic using.
 If it has some helps for your research, you can quote the paper [1].